Why Unattended Death Cleanup Shouldn’t Be Delayed

 Airborne Bacteria and Odor

-Inhaling airborne particles at the scene of an unattended death can cause respiratory irritation and other health issues.
+Inhaling airborne particles at the scene of an unattended death may cause respiratory irritation and other health concerns.
+Airborne bacteria and odor particles can also spread through ventilation systems and settle onto surfaces throughout the property, extending contamination beyond the immediate area.

 Structural Damage to the Property